-During the year ended 31 December 2021, the Remuneration Committee held one meeting for reviewing the remuneration of the proposed independent non-executive Director.
-The relevant Directors' attendance is shown on page 22.
+During the year ended 31 December 2022, the Remuneration Committee held one meeting for reviewing the remuneration of Directors and senior management.
+The relevant Directors' attendance is shown on page 25.

 The emoluments payable to Directors and senior management depend on their respective contractual terms under the employment agreements, if any, and is fixed by the Board with reference to the recommendation of the Remuneration Committee, the performance of the Group and the then prevailing market conditions.
 Details of the remuneration of the Directors and senior management are set out in note 7 to the consolidated financial statements.